 |Credit: American Land Company on Flickr|

-As noted in a study published August 16, it can be challenging for parents and teachers to find play activities that appeal to children with ASD.
+As noted in a recent study, it can be challenging for parents and teachers to find play activities that appeal to children with ASD.
 Kathy Ralabate Doody, PhD from SUNY Buffalo and her colleagues set out to discover the types of play preferred by children with autism.

 The researchers found children with autism prefer:

 - Play involving "strong sensory input and feedback"

 The study also discusses the types of play liked least including:

 The methods undertaken for this study were unique in that:

 - the children had the freedom to choose what activity they wanted to play.

 - the children were observed in a real play environment, a children's museum